Best clubs in Boston

 The Beehive often resembles a nightclub for grown-ups—of which there are precious few in this town.
 The bohemian, jazz-centric supper club allows folks of a certain age to dine, drink and then dance in a laid-back, permissive setting where there’s no cover or dress code.
 While jazz is the main musical genre, on any given night you can also expect blues, electronica, reggae, Latin, cabaret and burlesque.

-The owners of dbar took over a grubby little Dorchester pub and installed a dark wood interior, a lengthy martini list and an upscale menu.
+This former Dorchester pub now has a dark wood interior, a lengthy martini list, and an upscale menu.
 After 10pm on weekends, the smoke machines, lights and rib-shaking subwoofers come on, and suddenly the space belongs to lively, gay-leaning crowds for karaoke Fridays and “Magnum Saturdays.”